tflsguoyu/svbrdf-diff-renderer/README.md

 [`latent_const_N_256.pt`](https://www.dropbox.com/scl/fi/320aov4ahc4wkhaq8mpve/latent_const_N_256.pt?rlkey=ckydqxdpyvzy7kns2h0geuh4e&st=d7ytmxz5&dl=0)

 ## Usage
+To optimize SVBRDF maps, we need several images with different lighting and a corresponding JSON file, which has all the information included.
+If you use our dataset, all the JSON files are provided.
+If you want to capture new data, see below instruction.
+The JSON file will be generated automatically.

-See `run.py` for the details.
+See `run.py` for more details.

 ## Capture your own data with a smartphone
 1. Print "fig/tag36h11_print.png" on a solid paper with proper size and crop the center area.
 2. Measure `size`(in cm unit) with a ruler, see the red arrow line in the below figure.
 3. Place it on the material you want to capture and make the paper as flat as possible.
 4. Turn on the camera flashlight and capture images from different views.
-5. Create a data folder, e.g. `data/yellow_box`, and copy captured images to `data/yellow_box/raw`.
+5. Create a data folder for captured images.
+We provide an example here, `data/yellow_box-17.0-0.1/raw`.
-6. Run script.
+6. Run `gen_targets_from_capture(Path("data/yellow_box-17.0-0.1"), size=17.0, depth=0.1)` in `run.py`.
-The `size` here in `input_obj.eval(size=17, depth=0.1)` is the number you measured from step 2. `depth` is the distance (in cm unit) between the marker plane and the material plane.
+The `size` here is the number you measured from step 2; `depth` is the distance (in cm unit) between the marker plane and the material plane.
 For example, if you attach the markers on thick cardboard, you should use a larger `depth`.
-7. The generated target images are located in `data/yellow_box/target/1024` and the corresponding `data/yellow_box/optim.json` file is generated as well.
+7. The generated target images are located in `data/yellow_box-17.0-0.1/target` and the corresponding JSON files are generated as well.
 <img src="https://github.com/tflsguoyu/svbrdf-diff-renderer/blob/master/fig/fig1.png" width="600px">

 Tips: